Engaged Ecology

 Outreach

-Transformative environmental and bio-cultural education with a focus on our embedded relationship with the environment. https://www.sanmarcosrecord.com/article/26609,professor-discusses-history-of-spring-lake-and-engaged-ecology
+Transformative environmental ethics and bio-cultural education with a focus on our embedded relationship with the environment. https://www.sanmarcosrecord.com/article/26609,professor-discusses-history-of-spring-lake-and-engaged-ecology

 Sustainable Holistic Practices